nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2020-07-19-std-randomize-examples.md

     std::randomize(m_2nd_color, m_color) with {
       m_color     inside {RED,GREEN, YELLOW};

-      // redundant code, no need to declare this constraint
+      // redundant code, no need to declare this below constraint
       // the constraint solver only selects the value inside the set of enum labels m_2nd_color inside {m_2nd_color};
     };